obiwanus/focus-zig/LOG.md

 # TODO
 - Support UTF-8
+    + Use unicode codepoints instead of u8 everywhere
+    - Fetch unicode codepoints based on available ranges in fonts (with a fallback)
+- Make an open file dialog like in VSCode
 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE